sourcegraph/handbook/content/editing.md

 1. Wait for teammates to review, comment on, and approve your pull request.
 1. When you're ready to publish the change and make it live, press the **Squash and merge** button, then press **Confirm squash and merge**.
 1. Wait up to 5 minutes for your change to be live on about.sourcegraph.com.

+### Handbook checks

+>If you are running the handbook locally, you can run these checks before you push your commit, [explained in the readme](https://github.com/sourcegraph/about#handbook).

+On your Github pull request page, you'll notice a green checkmark or a red X-mark next to your commits.
+This information repeated at the end of the page with a "Some checks were not successful" in red or "All checks have passed" in green.

+These "checks" are automated formatting and structural rules that run on your new changes.
+The goal is to help you catch common errors before you merge your pull request to the handbook, because if a handbook user hits these errors when they are live, it's a poor experience.

+Ideally, you won't merge your pull request unless all checks have passed and are "green."
+If you see any red failed checks then you can click the red "X" and then click on the tooltip to be taken to more details ([example page with red X build](https://github.com/sourcegraph/about/pull/3564); [example details page](https://github.com/sourcegraph/about/runs/2976049292)).

+If you're not sure what the error message means or can't determine how to fix it, you are welcome to ask for help in Slack's #handbook and optionally tag @handbook-support, but first refer to the common errors:

+#### Interpreting handbook check failures: most common examples

+- **Must link to .md files ([example](https://github.com/sourcegraph/about/runs/2976049292))**: `handbook/product/user_feedback.md: must link to .md file, not ../support/support-workflow` means that the error is in the file (handbook page) `handbook/product/user_feedback.md`, and the error is that there is a link to a URL rather than the markdown file of the page itself.
+  - **Fix:** add an `.md` and make the link to `../support/support-workflow.md` instead of `../support/support-workflow`.
+  - **Note:** if there is an anchor tag in the link, the `.md` goes before the anchor tag, like `../support/support-workflow.md#support-workflow`.
+- **Disconnected page ([example](https://github.com/sourcegraph/about/runs/2975885844)):** `handbook/engineering/hiring/engineering-leadership.md: disconnected page (no inlinks from other pages)` means that the error is _not_ in the file `handbook/engineering/hiring/engineering-leadership.md`, but rather there are no pages in the handbook linking to this file page.
+   - **Fix:** Determine if this page is still valuable, and if so, on which other handbook page to add a link to this page.
+If it's not obvious or you're not sure, you should post for help in #handbook and tag someone you think might know better (based on the content of the disconnected page).

 ## Edit multiple files or add a new file